Katy Perry could be headed to the big-screen -- and in 3D, to boot.

 Paramount has initiated talks with Perry's camp, as well as Imagine Entertainment, to create a documentary-style 3D film centered on the powerhouse singer-songwriter.

 However, not every effort has been a success.
-Fox's Glee the 3D Concert Movie, released in August, was the last concert movie to hit screens.
-It's weak $11.8 million performance was blamed on Glee overload.
+Fox's " Glee : The 3D Concert Movie," released in August, was the last concert movie to hit screens.
+It's weak $11.8 million performance was attributed to "Glee" overload.

 Perry could prove to be an ideal subject for a documentary-style concert film.
 Not only is she a top-selling act, her core audience consists of teen girls, the same demo that made the Bieber, Cyrus and Jonas Bros. films successful.
 On top of that, her performances and style are so colorful and visual that they may lend themselves to the cinema experience.

 - News